yireo/yireo-slides/slides/yireo/imagine2017_en.md

 - Diversity in Tech

 ???
 So the community was vibrating.
 For instance, the PreImagine party, sponsored by ShipperHQ, it offered a great way to meet existing friends and make new friends.
-Besides PreImagine, there were many more other great parties - simply showing that Magento
+Besides PreImagine, there were many more other great parties - simply showing that Magento people like to party.

-Woman Who Code
+Another part of the community was awarding various people in the community who did great work to help Magento move forward.
+I'm proud to be a Magento Master as well, but it was even greater to meetup with the other masters.

+I'm picking just a few topics, but one noteworthy talk, or actually a panel discussion, was on diversity in tech - a session which discussed the ways that woman specifically can get a better chance to evolve within the tech industry.
+It was a great session.
+And I especially loved the involvement of Alaina Percival who represented the organization "Woman Who Code".
+Agree or disagree, it is an important topic and shows how the Magento community matures.

 ---
 # New products & services